zyshii/packing-assistant/README.md

 ## User Experience Considerations

-- **Stress Reduction:** Automated, AI-driven lists and reminders eliminate last-minute packing anxiety and the fear of forgetting essentials.
+- **Stress Reduction:** Automated, AI-driven lists eliminate last-minute packing anxiety and the fear of forgetting essentials.
 - **Confidence Boost:** Visual progress tracking and personalized recommendations ensure users feel prepared for their trip.
-- **Simplicity:** Clean, intuitive interface on both mobile and web makes the process straightforward for all user types.
+- **Simplicity:** Clean, intuitive interface makes the process straightforward for all user types.
-- **Accessibility:** Cross-platform sync and offline access ensure users can pack and check lists wherever they are.
 - **Personal Touch:** Remembered preferences and custom items make each packing experience feel tailored and relevant.